MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 - An event-driven pipeline ingests and processes log data, creates and maintains behavioral account profiles, incorporates a fraud classification model, and produces a predictive score.
 Most steps in this pipeline start with an [Azure function](/azure/azure-functions/functions-overview).
 Azure functions are used because they're serverless, easily scaled out, and scheduled.
 This workload requires processing millions of incoming mobile transactions and assessing them for fraud in near real-time.
 - A model training workstream combines on-premises historical fraud data and ingested log data.
-This workload is batch-oriented and used for model training and re-training.
+This workload is batch-oriented and used for model training and retraining.
 Azure Data Factory orchestrates the processing steps, including:
-   - Upload of labelled historical fraud data from on-premises sources.
+   - Upload of labeled historical fraud data from on-premises sources.
    - Archive of data feature sets and score history for all transactions.
-   - Extraction of events and messages into a structured format for feature engineering and model re-training and evaluation.
+   - Extraction of events and messages into a structured format for feature engineering and model retraining and evaluation.
-   - Training and re-training of a fraud model via [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning).
+   - Training and retraining of a fraud model via [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning).

 - The third workstream integrates to back-end business processes.
 You can use [Azure Logic Apps](/azure/logic-apps/logic-apps-overview) to connect and synchronize to an on-premises system to create a fraud management case, suspend account access, or generate a phone contact.